secrets-cli/secrets/README.md

 Curious what's under the hood?
 Three ideas:

 - **One file per secret.** Each value is an [age](https://age-encryption.org)-encrypted file under your store directory; scopes are just subdirectories.
-That's what makes the store diff cleanly and live in git.
 - **Your SSH key is the lock.** The encryption key for each file is derived from a deterministic signature by your Ed25519/RSA key, via `ssh-agent`.
-There's no passphrase to invent and no daemon of ours to run: signing is the one thing the agent already does.
   (ECDSA and FIDO/`sk-` keys sign non-deterministically, so they can't be used.)
-- **git is the history and the sync.** The store is an ordinary git repo, so `git log` is your history and `git push`/`pull` moves secrets between your machines. git is optional: without it everything still works, versioning is opt-in.
+- **git is the history and the sync.** The store is an ordinary git repo, so `git log` is your history and `git push`/`pull` syncs encrypted secrets between your machines. git is optional: without it everything still works, versioning is opt-in.

-The same SSH key must be available on every machine that opens the store: git moves the encrypted files, and your key is what decrypts them.
+The same SSH key must be available on every machine that opens the store: git moves the encrypted files, and your SSH key is what decrypts them.
 On first run vars picks the key in your agent (or asks, if there are several) and records its fingerprint in `store.json`.
-To force a specific key (CI, a non-standard path, or disambiguation):
+To force a specific key (a non-standard path or disambiguation):

 ```sh
 export VARS_SSH_KEY=~/.ssh/id_work